Service providers working with IP networks are very clear that the Border Gateway Protocol, or BGP, is the most...

 - Your inbound filters are blocking the prefix.

+Is the IP prefix propagated across our network?
 Even when an edge router receives an IP prefix via BGP, it may not be propagated to the other end of your network.
-To start with, internal BGP (BGP within a single autonomous system) requires a full mesh of BGP sessions among all BGP routers.
-As every router between every pair of edge routers has to run BGP (otherwise the traffic could be dropped inside your network), the number of BGP sessions could become excessively large.
-(The next diagram illustrates the BGP sessions needed in a small four-router network.)
+To start with, internal BGP -- BGP within a single autonomous system -- requires a full mesh of BGP sessions among all BGP routers.
+As every router between every pair of edge routers has to run BGP -- otherwise, the traffic could be dropped inside your network -- the number of BGP sessions could become excessively large.
+The following diagram illustrates the BGP sessions needed in a small four-router network.

 The BGP route reflector rules are quite simple: